 In the dairy industry, milk is named according to its milkfat (MF) content.
-Therefore, 2% milk contains 2% MF by weight; i.e., there are 2 grams of milkfat in every 100 grams of 2% milk.
+Therefore, 2% milk contains 2% MF by weight; i.e., there are 2 g of milkfat in every 100 g of 2% milk.
 1% milk contains 1% milkfat.
 Homogenized milk contains 3.25% milkfat.
 Skim milk has less than 0.1% milkfat.

 Vitamin D is added to milk to maximize the body’s capacity to absorb the calcium it needs to build and maintain healthy bones and teeth.
 One glass of milk meets 45% of your daily vitamin D requirements.
-While sunlight provides vitamin D, we may experience seasonal vitamin D deficiency in winter because in our northern latitude, the winter sunlight does not contain enough ultraviolet B for vitamin D production.
-For more info, go to Osteoporosis Canada at www.osteoporosis.ca.
+While sunlight provides vitamin D, we may experience seasonal vitamin D deficiency in winter.
+At our northern latitude, the winter sunlight does not contain enough ultraviolet B for vitamin D production.
+For more information, go to Osteoporosis Canada at www.osteoporosis.ca.

 The most important factor in retaining the quality of your milk is temperature control.
-Milk and milk products should be stored ideally at 4º C (39º F) or lower.
-Milk should also be served from their original containers.
-Put milk and milk products back into the refrigerator quickly as even short periods of time at room temperature can cause off-flavours and spoilage before the best before date.
-And, as milk is sensitive to odours, store it away from strong smelling foods.
+Milk and milk products should be stored ideally at 4 °C (39 °F) or lower.
+Milks should also be served from their original containers.
+Put milk and milk products back into the refrigerator quickly as even short periods of time at room temperature can cause off-flavours and spoilage before the ‘best before’ date.
+Moreover, as milk is sensitive to odours, store it away from strong-smelling foods.

-It is best to sour your own milk when a recipe calls for it.
-You can do this by adding one Tablespoon of either vinegar or lemon juice to one cup of Island Farms milk.
-Using milk that is past its expiry date and has soured won’t result in your baking turning out properly.
+Yes, in fact it is best to sour your own milk when a recipe calls for it.
+You can do this by adding one tablespoon of either vinegar or lemon juice to one cup of Island Farms milk.
+Using milk that is past its ‘best before’ date and has soured won’t result in your baking turning out properly.

 Questions about Homogenization

-All of Island Farms milk is pasteurized and homogenized.
+All Island Farms milk is pasteurized and homogenized.
 Through a mechanical in-plant treatment called homogenization, the globules of milk fat are broken down into smaller globules and evenly dispersed in the milk.
-In the industry, homogenized milk is whole milk with a 3.25% fat content.
-All of Island Farms milk is pasteurized and homogenized.
-Through a mechanical in-plant treatment called homogenization, the globules of milk fat are broken down into smaller globules and evenly dispersed in the milk.
+In the industry terminology, homogenized milk is whole milk with a 3.25% fat content.

 A French engineer by the name of Gaulin invented the homogenizer.
-The first of these machines was imported into North America in 1909.
+The first of these machines was imported to North America in 1909.

 Questions about allergies

 No. Lactose intolerance is caused by a decrease in the body’s production of lactase.
-Lactase is an enzyme that helps you digest lactose, natural milk sugar.
+Lactase is an enzyme that helps you digest lactose, a natural milk sugar.
 The most common symptoms are swelling, cramps and diarrhea.
-A milk allergy, on the other hand, is a reaction to the protein present in milk.
+On the other hand, a milk allergy is a reaction to the protein present in milk.

 Questions about Cream

 Dairy workers mix together cream, milk, sugar, and stabilizer, then add flavouring to the mixture before it’s frozen.
-Other goodies like fudge, nuts, fruits, and chocolate chips are added to create your favorite flavours.
+Other goodies like fudge, nuts, fruits, and chocolate chips are added to create your favourite flavours.
 ‘Overrun’ refers to the amount of air incorporated into the ice cream.
 More air makes for a lighter ice cream; less air makes it richer and creamier.
-Premium ice creams have very little air—they’re a bit harder to scoop, but definitely worth the wait!
-The packaged ice creams go into a freezer for 2 1/2 hours at 30 °C or 22 °F below zero to set.
+Premium ice creams have very little air—they’re a bit harder to scoop, but definitely worth the effort!
+The packaged ice creams go into a freezer for 2½ hours at -30 °C (-22 °F) to set.
 Then they’re stored in the freezer warehouse until delivery.

-To be called ice cream, a frozen dessert must contain a minimum of 10% milk fat: economy brands may have 11 or 12%mf, and super premium ice cream may have up to 16%mf.
-Less than 10%mf makes it ice milk or light ice cream.
-Sherbet is a 1.5%mf product, the lowest fat offering of all Island Farms frozen desserts.
-Frozen yogurt contains active bacterial culture, has a similar texture to ice cream and is also low in fat with a 3.5% content.
+To be called ice cream, a frozen dessert must contain a minimum of 10% milk fat: economy brands may have 11 or 12% M.F., and super premium ice cream may have up to 16% M.F.
+Less than 10% M.F. makes it ice milk or light ice cream.
+Sherbet is a 1.5% M.F. product, the lowest fat offering of all Island Farms frozen desserts.
+Frozen yogurt contains active bacterial culture, has a similar texture to ice cream and is also low in fat, with 3.5% M.F.